 In order to effectively set up a stable data protection system, it's important to understand your recovery point objective (RPO) and recovery time objective (RTO) needs.
-An ideal tool like Applications Manager monitors the log apply gap and log apply lag metrics for a deeper insight into how far the standby database is behind the primary database.
+An ideal Oracle monitoring tool like Applications Manager monitors the log apply gap and log apply lag metrics for a deeper insight into how far the standby database is behind the primary database.
 To prevent data loss caused by such a lag, monitoring these metrics can prove useful in taking corrective action to bring both the primary and standby instances in sync.

 When your database encounters an issue, it's important to examine your alert logs.
 During alert log monitoring, it's critical to filter the warning logs from the actual error logs.
 Database Performance Analyzer for Oracle by Applications Manager collects these logs and classifies them into severe, critical, important, and normal alerts for effective monitoring.
 It also provides granular details about the logs, such as message level, record ID, originating time, host address, and message text.

 Applications Manager collects data on blocked sessions which can be analyzed to understand the queries that are waiting for lock and help administrators take a call on the session that needs to be killed.
 With it's blocked session monitoring capability, you can get information on both the waiting and blocking sessions which makes it easier to resolve lock conflicts.

 In most cases, slow latency is the result of queries or locks.
 By monitoring queries and locks, you can drill down and isolate the SQL statements and locks consuming significant time.
 You can also monitor custom queries with Applications Manager Database Query monitoring.